 Molecular and Clinical Diabetology

-know and understand the acute and chronic diabetes complications, discussing its diagnosis and follow-up
+To know and understand the acute and chronic diabetes complications, discussing its diagnosis and follow-up

-understand the mechanisms of action of pharmacological and non-pharmacological therapies (diet and physical activity) and integrate them with the knowledge from the physiological changes to the existing therapies recommendations
+To understand and discuss the mechanisms of action of pharmacological and non-pharmacological therapies (diet and physical activity) and integrate them within the knowledge of the physiological changes into the existing therapies recommendations

-collect clinical history of people with diabetes and evaluate the presence of late complications and discuss the therapeutic options
+Know how to collect clinical history of people with diabetes, evaluate the presence of late complications and discuss the therapeutic options

-To know to negotiate a treatment plan with the person with diabetes a treatment plan
+To know to negotiate a treatment plan with the person with diabetes

-To discuss models of organization of health care in diabetes and understand the importance of an integrated multidisciplinary approach and the different roles of the other professionals in the process of care of people with diabetes
+To discuss models of organization of health care in diabetes and understand the importance of an integrated multidisciplinary approach and the different roles of the other professionals and carers in the process of care of people with diabetes

-know the current lines of ongoing research and its interrelation with clinical data
+know the current lines of ongoing translational research in diabetes

 Prof. Doutor João Raposo

 Textbook of Diabetes, Richard IG Holt , Clive Cockram , Allan Flyvbjerg , Barry J. Goldstein , Wiley-Blackwell, 2010